Jeremy Sisto: 2011–present: Suburgatory, screenwriting debut and FBI

 From 2011 to 2014, Sisto starred in the ABC comedy series Suburgatory, which premiered on September 28, 2011.
 He played the role of George Altman, the divorced father of the series' main character, for three seasons, after which the series was cancelled.
 Sisto was nominated for the 2013 Critics' Choice Television Award for Best Actor in a Comedy Series for his performance as George.
 In 2011, he starred in the drama film Sironia, directed by Brandon Dickerson.
 In 2012, he starred as Sheriff Rowlings in the critically acclaimed science-fiction comedy-drama Robot & Frank.
 The following year, Sisto co-starred as Guy Karlsburg, alongside James Marsden and Claire Danes, in the comedy-drama As Cool as I Am.

 In 2014, Sisto co-wrote the screenplay for the comedy film Break Point with Gene Hong.
 He also starred in the film and served as a producer.
 On June 5, 2014, it was announced that Sisto had joined the cast of Carlton Cuse's remake of The Returned for the cable channel A&E. The series lasted one season before it was cancelled by the network.
 He then voiced Talon in the animated direct-to-video film Batman vs. Robin.
 In 2015, Sisto produced and starred as Aaron Miller in the British thriller film Hangman, which had its premiere at South by Southwest.
 That same year, he joined the cast of ABC's crime drama series Wicked City.
 Sisto portrayed Detective Jack Roth, an LAPD officer searching for a serial killer on the Sunset Strip.
 The role was originally portrayed by Adam Rothenberg, but after the series was given its premiere date, the role was recast.
-It was poorly received by critics and was cancelled after airing only 3 episodes due to weak ratings by ABC.
+It was poorly received by critics and was cancelled by ABC after airing only three episodes following weak ratings.

 Sisto was then cast alongside Archie Panjabi in ABC's drama pilot The Jury, but the project was not picked up to series.
-From 2016–2018, Sisto starred as Freddy Green in Antoine Fuqua's Audience Network drama series Ice, opposite Cam Gigandet and Donald Sutherland.
+From 2016 to 2018, Sisto starred as Freddy Green in Antoine Fuqua's Audience Network drama series Ice, opposite Cam Gigandet and Donald Sutherland.
 Sisto currently portrays Assistant Special Agent-in-Charge Jubal Valentine in Dick Wolf's CBS drama series FBI.

 Personal life

 On August 30, 1993, Sisto married actress Marisa Ryan in Las Vegas; both were 18 years old at the time.
 Sisto and Ryan separated two days later but remained legally married until June 21, 2002, when their divorce was finalized.
+Sisto had dated Navi Rawat.

-On June 5, 2009, Sisto and then-girlfriend Addie Lane welcomed their first child, a daughter named Charlie-Ballerina Sisto.
+In 2009, Sisto and then-girlfriend Addie Lane had their first child.
 Sisto and Lane married on October 13, 2009, at New York City Hall.
-On March 9, 2012, the couple welcomed their second child, a son named Sebastian Kick Sisto.
+They had a second child in 2012.
 The family resides in Laurel Canyon, Los Angeles.
-Sisto has been a practitioner of Transcendental Meditation since approximately 2001.